asimmon/Pillar/README.md

 Extend the `PillarBootstrapper` class to configure your view models and views.
 Then, in your Application class, instantiate it and call the `Run` method.

-Starting from Pillar 1.0.0, a sample class that extends `PillarBootstrapper` is added to your project after the package installation.
+Starting from Pillar 1.0.0, a sample class that extends `PillarBootstrapper` will be added to your project after the package installation.

 Here is an example: